Random-Guy0/Random-Guy0/README.md

 Hi, I'm Amren.
 <br>
-I'm a student studying a Bachelor of Science in Games Development at the University of Technology Sydney.
+I'm a recent graduate of the Bachelor of Science in Games Development at the University of Technology Sydney.